29 SURREY STREET, NORWICH

 He was succeeded by another surgeon.
 The following announcement appears in the Supplement to the British Medical Journal on Saturday September 20th 1913.
 Births; On September 10th at 29 Surrey Street, Norwich, to the wife of A.J.
 Blaxland, M.S.
 Lond., F.R.C.S., a son.

-Athelstan Jasper Blaxland was a surgeon at the Norfolk and Norwich Hospital who combined his hospital appointment with a GP’s practice.
-These duties he continued until the outbreak of the First World War, when he joined the RAMC.
+Athelstan Jasper Blaxland was a surgeon at the Norfolk and Norwich Hospital who combined his hospital appointment with a GP’s practice, run from the house in Surrey Street.
+These duties he continued until the outbreak of the First World War, when he joined the Royal Army Medical Corps.

-After leaving Surrey Street he moved round the corner to St Catherines Close in All Saints Green, a house which we have already noted as the home of John Morse the brewer a hundred years earlier.
-Before Dr Blaxland moved in it had been the home of the Barwell family of wine merchants.
-The Barwells had been local wine merchants in Norwich since the eighteenth century, and were related to several prominent local families..
+After the war he left Surrey Street and moved round the corner to St Catherines Close in All Saints Green, a house which we have already noted as the home of John Morse the brewer, a hundred years earlier.
+Before Dr Blaxland moved into St Catherine’s House had been the home of the Barwell family.
+The Barwells had been local wine merchants in Norwich since the eighteenth century, and I can remember Barwells wine merchants in Norwich.
+The Barwells were related to several prominent local families.

-In 1919 29 Surrey Street was sold by A. R. G. Fleming and others to Dr Mills.
+In 1919 29 Surrey Street was sold by A. R. G. Fleming to Dr Mills.
 We are now getting almost within living memory, for I remember Dr Mills’s widow Mrs Mills very well.
-Dr Robert James Mills was already living at 35 Surrey Street in 1901.
+Dr Robert James Mills was already living at 35 Surrey Street in 1901 and although he owned No.29. he did not live there.
 Mrs Mills must have been considerably younger than her husband.
-When I remember her she lived on the upper floors of No. 35 Surrey Street, although she let the ground floor to a chiropodist, and later to a lady who provided typing services to business clients.
-The Mills couple had one child, a spinster daughter who would drive up to yard in her white Mini van to visit her mother.
+When I remember her she lived on the upper floors of No. 35 Surrey Street, and she let the ground floor to Mr Waugh a chiropodist, and later to a lady who provided typing services to business clients.
+The Mills couple had one child, a daughter who never married.
+She would drive up to the yard behind the terrace in Surrey Street in her white Mini van to visit her mother.
 This continued well into the 1970s.

 In 1927 Dr Mills sold 29 to C. H. Bradley-Watson, a dentist.
-There was a dentist by the name of H. Bradley-Watson operating out of 5 Surrey Street in 1969; I even went to him about this time to have a filling.
-I should think he was the son of the owner of 29 Surrey St. The family still lives locally in Norwich but no longer as dentists.
+I suppose he used thepropery as his dental surgery.
+There was still a dentist by the name of H. Bradley-Watson operating out of a surgery at 5 Surrey Street in 1969; I even went to have a filling there.
+He was the son of the one time owner of 29 Surrey Street.
 In 1948 the property at 29 was acquired by Norfolk Dwellings Ltd under whose ownership it was operated as The Angel Temperance Hotel.
 The hotel sign was still swinging in the portico when my father bought the house eleven years later.

-Much of this information has come from the deeds, but also from researching the house on the internet.
-There is much more to say about 29 Surrey Street; like some of the less well-know characters associated with the place – some of them do not have faces like the people we have seen here, but some of them at least have names.
-I have also hardly touched on the career of Sir J. E. Smith so there is plenty more to say about him that will appear in my next blog on this subject., Finally there are my own memories of the place during the forty years I was involved with it.
-So there is more to come.
+Much of this information has come from the deeds of the house, but also from researches done on the internet.
+There is much more to say about 29 Surrey Street; I have hardly touched on the career of Sir J. E. Smith, so there is plenty more to say.
+Finally there are my own memories of the place during the forty years I was involved with it from the age of ten.